Main Content

 • Culture

 The Culture module encompasses seminars on various aspects of European and German culture in the 20th Century and beyond.
-Potential topics include German film and theatre, European languages and their everyday development, as well as aspects of Literature, protest cultures, and more.
+This can include various types of culture, spanning from the everyday, to politics, to art.
+Potential topics include German film and theatre, European languages and their everyday development, as well as aspects of Literature, protest cultures, and interactions between political cultures.

 • History